MENU

 1. Gas, Mists or Vapors

-• Zone 0 - A location in which an explosive atmosphere consisting of a mixture with air of dangerous substances in the form of gas, vapor or mist is present continuously or for long periods or frequently
+- Zone 0 - A location in which an explosive atmosphere consisting of a mixture of air with dangerous substances in the form of gas, vapor, or mist is present continuously or for long periods or frequently

-• Zone 1 - A location in which an explosive atmosphere consisting of a mixture with air of dangerous substances in the form of gas, vapor or mist is likely to occur in normal operation occasionally.
+- Zone 1 - A location in which an explosive atmosphere consisting of a mixture of air with dangerous substances in the form of gas, vapor, or mist is likely to occur in normal operation occasionally.

-• Zone 2 - A location in which an explosive atmosphere consisting of a mixture with air of dangerous substances in the form of gas, vapor or mist is not likely to occur in normal operation but, if it does occur, will persist for a short period only.
+- Zone 2 - A location in which an explosive atmosphere consisting of a mixture of air with dangerous substances in the form of gas, vapor, or mist is not likely to occur in normal operation but, if it does occur, will persist for a short period only.

 2. Dusts

-• Zone 20 - A location in which an explosive atmosphere in the form of a cloud of combustible dust in air is present continuously, or for long periods or frequently.
+- Zone 20 - A location in which an explosive atmosphere in the form of a cloud of combustible dust in the air is present continuously, for long periods, or frequently.

-• Zone 21 - A location in which an explosive atmosphere in the form of a cloud of combustible dust in air is likely to occur in normal operation occasionally.
+- Zone 21 - A location in which an explosive atmosphere in the form of a cloud of combustible dust in the air is likely to occur in normal operation occasionally.

-• Zone 22 - A location in which an explosive atmosphere in the form or a cloud of combustible dust in air is not likely to occur in normal operation but, if it does occur, will persist for a short period only.
+- Zone 22 - A location in which an explosive atmosphere in the form of a cloud of combustible dust in the air is not likely to occur in normal operation but, if it does occur, will persist for a short period only.

 The Zones and their applicable equipment Categories are as follows: